 A Movement To Reform Fashion

-4-1-20 – PVH (Calvin Klein, Tommy Hilfiger, IZOD, et al) is among the first companies to reverse its decision to cancel orders and agrees to #PayUp to its garment workers in full and on time for clothing that was in production or completed prior to the pandemic.
+PVH (Calvin Klein, Tommy Hilfiger, IZOD, et al) was among the first companies to reverse its decision to cancel orders and agreed to #PayUp to its garment workers in full and on time for clothing that was in production or completed prior to the pandemic.

 SIGN ENFORCEABLE CONTRACTS